Hovercraft tank: Design

 The vehicle's streamlined hull had U-shaped cross-section, following the L-1 boat's layout, and was to be welded from 10–13 mm steel armor plates, with sloping bow and stern.

 Two M-25 aircraft engines, producing 1450 hp altogether, propelled two airscrews, which were mounted inside vertical tunnels at bow and stern parts of the hull.
 The design documentation stipulated that the vehicle, weighing 8.5 ton, would hover at 200–250 mm above water or ground surface and travel at 120 km/h.
 Cornering was achieved by means of louvers, which regulated the flow of air.

 The tank was designed for a two-person crew: the driver who sat behind the forward propeller and the commander/gunner who operated the cylindrical rotating turret.
 The vehicle's armament consisted of one 7,62 mm (.30 Cal) Degtyarev tank machine gun.

 Modern evaluation

 While it is extremely difficult to estimate the possible combat effectiveness of such an exotic concept as a hovering tank, it is obvious that speed and amphibious capabilities would be its major advantages, while technical reliability, as well as general plausibility of such a vehicle, are in question, considering the 1930s level of technology and the novelty of hovercraft vehicles back then altogether.
 Additionally, thin armor and presumably large size would make it an easy target for anti-tank artillery, or even large calibre machine guns and autocannons.

 The reasons for which the development of this project was ceased are unknown.

-Later, Pavel Grohovsky, an aircraft designer and inventor, worked at the Red Army Air Force OKB on a hovering armored car with auxiliary wheels, which also was never completed.
+Later, Pavel Grohovsky, an aircraft designer and inventor, worked at the Red Army Air Force OKB on a hovering armoured car with auxiliary wheels, which also was never completed.

 In 1962 a hovertank prototype was built by VNIITransMash.